MO-I-Z6

 A square with a side of 4 cm is divided into squares with a side of 1 cm as shown in the figure.

-Divide the square along the marked lines into two figures with a perimeter of 16 cm.
-Find at least three different solutions (i.e. three such solutions that no figure of one solution is identical to any figure of another solution).
+Divide the square along the marked lines into two figures each with a perimeter of 16 cm.
+Find at least three different solutions (i.e. three solutions such that no figure from one solution is identical to any figure from another solution).

-Divide the square along the marked lines into two figures with a perimeter of 16 cm.
-Find at least three different solutions (i.e. three such solutions that no figure of one solution is identical to any figure of another solution).
+Divide the square along the marked lines into two figures each with a perimeter of 16 cm.
+Find at least three different solutions (i.e. three solutions such that no figure from one solution is identical to any figure from another solution).

 Final Answer: